 Let’s Connect On…

-Be sure to join the VIP group for monthly market insights, South Florida news, and exclusive coastal properties; covering South Beach, Miami Beach, Sunny Isles Beach, Aventura, Bal Harbour, Bay Harbor Islands, Surfside, Miami Shores, Hollywood, Brickell, Downtown, Wynwood-Edgewater-Midtown, Key Biscayne, Bay Harbour Islands, Coconut Grove, Coral Gables, and coastal Fort Lauderdale (East of US1).
+Join the VIP group for monthly market insights, South Florida news, and exclusive coastal properties.
+I cover South Beach, Miami Beach, Sunny Isles Beach, Aventura, Bal Harbour, Bay Harbor Islands, Surfside, Miami Shores, Hollywood, Brickell, Downtown, Wynwood-Edgewater-Midtown, Key Biscayne, Bay Harbour Islands, Coconut Grove, Coral Gables, and coastal Fort Lauderdale (East of US1).

 You have ONE life to live.
 You should expect the most from it.
-As you create your life’s legacy—through friendships, family, and professional accomplishments—you need partners on the journey who take the time to know and understand you and your goals.
-Professionals who seek to find the perfect place where your dreams can live and take shape in all that surrounds you, inspires you and reflects your values.
+As you create your life’s legacy through friendships, family, and professional accomplishments, you need partners on the journey who take the time to know and understand you and your goals.
+Professionals who seek to find the perfect place where your dreams can live and take shape in everything that surrounds you inspire you and reflect your values.
 At ONE Sotheby’s International Realty, that is what inspires our mission: to give extraordinary lives a home to thrive. – OnlywithONE

 Your Vision is Our Inspiration.

-I’m connected with the world’s best luxury real estate brand and a vast global network of friends & colleagues who offer a bespoke experience wherever you are in the world.
-Locally, I offer the very best in real estate knowledge and client services as a master broker-associate with the leading firm, ONE Sotheby’s International Realty.
+The world’s best luxury real estate brand.
+There is a vast global network of friends & colleagues who offer a bespoke experience wherever you are.
+Locally, I offer the best real estate knowledge and client services with the leading firm, ONE Sotheby’s International Realty.
 Why Sotheby’s?
-Because of the brand heritage, prestige, their propensity for perfection, and quite simply, the immense global reach in curating luxury goods and real estate.
-Since 2002, I’ve been successful in the South Florida residential market with knowledge, experience, and white-glove service that consistently exceeds expectations.
+Because of the brand heritage, prestige, propensity for perfection, and, quite simply, the immense global reach in curating luxury goods and real estate.
+Since 2002, I’ve been successful in the South Florida residential market.
+I utilize knowledge, experience, and white-glove service that consistently exceeds expectations.

 Technology & Resources.

-The Miami Beach Real Estate Blog is an excellent resource for Southeast Florida residential real estate data, trends, and property information.
-South Florida’s population influx is an important factor in assisting our growth and resilience so check back often to uncover more about South Florida real estate opportunities and trends.
+The Miami Beach Real Estate Blog is an excellent resource for Southeast Florida residential real estate.
+South Florida’s population influx is essential in assisting our growth and resilience, so check back often to uncover more about South Florida real estate opportunities and trends.